-Answer: Lifetime Adoption advises waiting adoptive couples not to indicate openness to either gender if you feel you’d turn down an opportunity to adopt a boy.
-It would devastate a birth mother to be turned down because her baby wasn’t what you’d hoped for.
+Answer: Lifetime Adoption advises waiting adoptive couples to be open to any gender adoption preferences to increase your chances of matching with a birth parent.
+However, if you are truly set on a specific gender preference, we advise you not to indicate openness to either gender if you feel you’d turn down an opportunity to adopt a specific gender.
+Additionally, it would devastate a birth mother to be turned down because her baby wasn’t what you’d hoped for.

 If you really would be glad and ready to love the baby girl OR boy you adopt, then don’t let the material items hold you back from what could become the amazing way your family grows.
 You could easily sell the baby clothes and gear that are definitely “girl” items and use that money to update your family with the “boy” things.
 Or you could trade items with a friend who has the gender specific gear or clothes that you’d need.